Fauna of Barbados: Birds

 The southern lapwing (Vanellus chilensis), a shorebird, has recently bred upon the island; having spread to Barbados from Trinidad and Tobago and northern South America.

 Substantial numbers of migratory birds either over-wintering on the island, or en route from North America to South American wintering grounds are seen annually.
 Shorebirds are one such group of birds that stop off in Barbados during migration; tens of thousands, however, lured to artificial wetlands, are shot annually for sport.

-Reptiles
+Reptiles and Amphibians

 The green iguana (Iguana iguana) formerly resided on the island before being extirpated.
-An endemic species of anole lizard, (Anolis extremus), and the introduced tropical house gecko (Hemidactylus mabouia) are both common species; while Underwood's spectacled tegu (Gymnophthalmus underwoodi), and a native species of Kentropyx lizard (Kentropyx borckiana) are rarer on the island.
+An endemic species of anole lizard (Anolis extremus), and the introduced tropical house gecko (Hemidactylus mabouia) are both common species; while Underwood's spectacled tegu (Gymnophthalmus underwoodi), and a native species of Kentropyx lizard (Kentropyx borckiana) are rarer on the island.
+The endemic Barbados leaf-toed gecko (Phyllodactylus pulcher) was thought to be extinct until a population was rediscovered in 2011 on the outcrop known as Culpepper Island.